-- Clarity and completeness of the Executive Summary including:

-- Concise overview of the proposed project;
+- Clarity and completeness of the Executive Summary including: - Concise overview of the proposed project; - Description of the Applicant, including the: - long-term energy goals and vision; - organizational structure; and - demographics of students and local community;

-- Description of the Indian Tribe, Intertribal Organization, or Tribal Energy Development Organization and if applicable, a description of the Tribal Organization submitting the application on behalf of the Indian Tribe, or Tribal Consortium, including the:

-- long-term energy goals and vision;

-- organizational structure; and

-- demographics;

-and.
+and,

-- O Discussion of the project goals and objectives, and how the project integrates into the vision and long-term goals of the Applicant. - Extent to which the proposed project provides economic (e.g., money saved, jobs, etc.) or other benefits to the Indian Tribe(s) and tribal community. - Soundness of the discussion of the need for and impact of DOE funding to the proposed project, and the implications if not funded.
+• Discussion of the project goals and objectives, and how the project integrates into the vision and long-term goals of the Applicant.

+Soundness of the discussion of the need for and impact of DOE funding for the proposed clean energy planning activities, and the implications if not funded.